 The root collection of a configuration is unconstrained with respect to its relationship to the root collection of any of its components.
-In particular, the root collection of a configuration can have a member that is the root collection of one of its components (e.g., configuration /sys/x can have a component /sys/x/foo), can be a member of the root collection of one of its components (e.g., configuration /sys/y can have a component /sys/y/z can have a component /sys/y), or neither (e.g., configuration /sys/x can have a component /comp/bar).
+In particular, the root collection of a configuration can have a member that is the root collection of one of its components (e.g., configuration /sys/x can have a component /sys/x/foo), can be a member of the root collection of one of its components (e.g., configuration /sys/y/z can have a component /sys/y), or neither (e.g., configuration /sys/x can have a component /comp/bar).